alfille/HotApplePi_Segments/README.md

 See [Hot Apple Pi](https://github.com/alfille/HotApplePi)

 ## What is this?
-This is the Javascript App for calculating boxes with maximum volume.
+This is the Javascript App for calculating Hot Apple Pie boxes with maximum volume.

 ![Folded box profile](L1_folded.png)